Z3r0cks/Master_Thesis/thesis/main.typ

 #figure(image("images/related_work/nerf_rays.png", width: 60%), caption: [Illustration of rays in NeRF.
 Casting a ray for each pixel from an image, which includes the 5D input direction $theta, phi$ and sampling points as a coordinate $x, y, z$.
 The direction and the coordinates are the input for the neural network, which outputs the density $sigma$ and the RGB value.])<fig:nerf_rays>

 === Volume Sampling in Neural Radiance Fields <volume_sampling>
 A critical component of NeRFs is the sampling strategy employed to evaluate the radiance field along camera rays.
-This section discusses the stratified sampling approach used in NeRFs, explaining how it selects sample points along rays, computes transmittance to detect potential object intersections, retrieves RGB and density values, and ultimately renders the scene from a chosen perspective.\
+This section discusses the stratified sampling approach used in NeRFs, explaining how it selects sample points along rays, computes transmittance to detect potential object intersections, retrieves RGB and density values, and ultimately renders the scene from a chosen perspective.
+This section is important for the understanding how NeRF renders the scene and set the sampling points along a ray.
+Which is needed to approximate a point closest to an obstacle. \
 #v(3mm)
 #strong[Stratified Sampling in NeRFs]